U.S. airlines face deadline to apply for federal payroll grants

 Planemakers are also preparing for a slump in demand, with Reuters reporting on Friday that Airbus SE (AIR.PA) is studying a sharp cut in output of its top-selling A320 jet series.

-Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Lisa Baertlein in Los Angeles; Editing by David Gregorio and Matthew Lewis
+Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Lisa Baertlein in Los Angeles; Editing by David Gregorio, Matthew Lewis and Nick Zieminski